PoisotLab/ms_network_prediction/manuscript.md

 In a graph, each species is represented as a node and each interaction as an edge [@Delmas2018AnaEco, @Pascual2006EcoNet], thus the value/form an edge takes is a representation of the interaction.
-When using a matrix format we can uses two approaches, namely bipartite networks where we have two interacting species guilds and have one guild be represented by rows and the other by columns e.g. hosts and parasites or we can use unipartite networks where each species *appears* twice - both as a row and column species.
+When using a matrix format we can construct them in such a way as to represent different interaction structures, namely bipartite networks where we have two interacting species guilds and have one guild be represented by rows and the other by columns e.g. hosts and parasites, k-partite networks which can serve as a way to integrate various bipartite networks e.g. parasitoid webs, seed dispersal networks, and pollination networks [@Pocock2012RobRes], or we can use unipartite networks where each species *appears* twice - both as a row and column species.
 For a presence/absence interaction network, the matrix is filled with 1 and 0 representing an interaction and an absence of interaction respectively [@Dunne2006NetStr].